-IIT JAM 2019 admit card released: How and where to download it
+IIT JAM 2019 admit card: Download at joaps.iitkgp.ac.in

 For mock test and to get an idea about the kind of questions may asked in the examination click here.

 JAM is being conducted from 2004 to provide admissions to M.Sc.
 (Four Semesters), Joint M.Sc.-Ph.D., M.Sc.-Ph.D.
 Dual Degree, etc. Programmes at the IITs and Integrated Ph.D.
 Degree Programmes at IISc for consolidating Science as a career option for bright students.

 These postgraduate programmes at IITs and IISc offer high quality education in their respective disciplines, comparable to the best in the world.
 The curricula for these programmes are designed to provide opportunities to the students to develop academic talent leading to challenging and rewarding professional life.

 IIT JAM 2019 result would be declared on March 20, 2019.

-Steps to download IIT JAM 2019 admit card:
+IIT JAM 2019 admit card - Steps to download:

 - Visit https://joaps.iitkgp.ac.in/